apache/openwhisk/docs/metrics.md

 Metric is any user specific event produced by the system and it at this moment includes the following information:
 ```
 ConcurrentRateLimit - a user has exceeded its limit for concurrent invocations.
-TimedRateLimit - a user has reached its limit for invocations allowed per minute.
+TimedRateLimit - the user has reached its per minute limit for the number of invocations.
 ConcurrentInvocations - the number of in flight invocations per user.
 ```